braintree/braintree_android/v4_MIGRATION_GUIDE.md

 ### Handling Cancellation

-A user cancellations will be returned as a `BraintreeException` with an error message indicating user cancellation to the callback of the invoked method.
+All user cancellations will be returned as a `BraintreeException` with an error message indicating user cancellation to the callback of the invoked method.

 ### Handling Errors